 San Francisco, California

-The City of San Francisco has enacted several comprehensive ordinances to ensure that local firearms dealers utilize common sense and responsible business practices.98 It is illegal to engage in the business of selling firearms or ammunition in the City without first obtaining a license from the San Francisco Police Department.
+The City of San Francisco has enacted several comprehensive ordinances to ensure that local firearms dealers utilize common sense and responsible business practices.116 It is illegal to engage in the business of selling firearms or ammunition in the City without first obtaining a license from the San Francisco Police Department.
 In order to obtain a license, a potential firearms dealer must comply with a number of basic and important requirements including mandatory background checks for the dealer and the dealer’s employees, the installation of a minimum level of security measures to prevent theft, and proof of adequate liability insurance.
-In addition, dealers may not operate in sensitive public locations such as schools or day care centers.
+In addition, dealers may not operate in sensitive public locations such as near schools or day care centers.
 To discourage theft and trafficking, dealers must conduct bi-annual inventories of all firearms and immediately report any weapons which are either lost or stolen.
 People who are prohibited from possessing firearms are not allowed on the premises of a firearms dealer.
 Finally, information related to sales of ammunition must be recorded and stored by the dealer.
 To ensure that all requirements are being met, the San Francisco Police have the right to inspect a dealer’s premises at any time during business hours.
 Over 30 other local jurisdictions in California have enacted similar ordinances.